 Silvana Patriarca (2001), Professor of History.
 PhD, Johns Hopkins University.
-Modern Italy, Nationalism and National Identities, History of Social Quantification.
+Modern Italy, Socio-Cultural history, History of Nationalism and Racism

-Nicholas Paul (2006) Associate Chair for Graduate Studies.
-Associate Professor of History.
+Nicholas Paul (2006), Associate Professor of History.
 PhD, M. Phil., Cambridge.
 Social and Cultural History of the Medieval Nobility; Historiography and Memory; Crusades; Angevin Empire, France, Catalonia, and the Low Countries.

 S. Elizabeth Penry (1997), Assistant Professor of History.
 PhD, Miami.
 Colonial Latin America; Andean ethno history; cultural history.